 Q: Can I Repair My Asphalt In Winter?

 A: There are some temporary patching methods (cold patching) that can, and should be, conducted in winter to decrease further damages.
 However, understand that these winter patching methods are only temporary and a more permanent fix will need to occur in the spring.

 Q: How Long Does It Take For Crack Filler To Dry?

-A: Crack filler is rubberized joint sealant and doesn’t actually ‘dry’, it just cools down and firms up some.
-This “hardening” process happens VERY quickly and can typically be walked or driven on within minutes – even in the summer heat.
-Since crack filling can be done in the busiest of parking lots without much disruption (due to the quick “dry” time), it is one of the easiest services to perform in your asphalt maintenance plan.
-During the warmer months, a black silica sand or a de-tacking agent is generally dusted over the cracks to speed up the cooling time.
-Generally speaking, in most applications, traffic can be resumed in as little as 10 minutes.
+A: Crack filler is a rubber joint sealant that doesn’t actually ‘dry’.
+It just cools down and firms up some.
+This “hardening” process happens VERY quickly and can be driven on within minutes.
+Crack filling can be done in the busiest of parking lots with little disruption (due to the quick “dry” time).
+It is one of the easiest services to perform in your asphalt maintenance plan.
+During the warmer months, dusting over the cracks to speed up the cooling time with a black silica sand or a de-tacking agent.
+Generally speaking, in most applications, regular traffic flow can happen in as little as 10 minutes.

 Q: How Much Does Asphalt Crack Filler Cost?

 A: The average cost for crack filling services is around 45-75 cents for foot.
 That being said, a number of factors affect the final cost of your cracked pavement repair job like, the size of the job, the number of days/amount of trips it will take to complete, and the current condition of your asphalt.

 A: First use a crack filler application to seal the cracks.
 Without crack filler, the sealer will not properly seal the cracks, and further damages will occur.
 Crack filler and asphalt sealer work best when applied in conjunction with one another.